-• The surveillance team may be aware of who your friends are so will be able to recognize their faces; if engaging in this sort of operation, consider some sort of change of your normal appearance or disguise. coming from a different direction can pick up where the first one left off-which is even easier where you are following a pattern that has been established by the surveillance team.
+- The surveillance team may be aware of who your friends are so will be able to recognize their faces; if engaging in this sort of operation, consider some sort of change of your normal appearance or disguise. - The security around the setup needs to be very tight-if you are meeting up to plan it, the meeting needs to be tight so important then it is not going to be a trivial exercise.
+The problem is that as you lose one tail, another coming from a different direction can pick up where the first one left off-which is even easier where you are following a pattern that has been established by the surveillance team.